suyogkumawat/aws-concepts/elasticbeanstalk.md

 **Overview**

-AWS OpsWorks is a configuration management service that uses Chef, Puppet, or its own Stacks model to automate server configuration, deployment, and management[^5].
+AWS OpsWorks is a configuration management service that uses Chef, Puppet, or its own Stacks model to automate server configuration, deployment, and management.

 **Key Features**